XenXeon/CV-Visual-Search-Engine/README.md

 ## 📧 Contact

 For questions or feedback, please open an issue in this repository.
+Or contact me directly via email: tahir.hasan.thk@gmail.com